c4dm/c4dmpoole/input/ycart/taslp19.md

-title: Investigating Learning and Evaluation Methodologies for Music Language Modelling
+title: Investigating Learning and Evaluation Methodologies for Polyphonic Music Sequence Prediction with LSTMs
 -------------------------------------

 <h2>